domcloud/domcloud/docs/deploy.md

 ### Selecting PHP Version

 To switch PHP version, you can use the `php` feature.
-By default we're using `7.4` but you can change it to `8.0` or `5.6` if you need to.
+By default we're using `7.4` but you can change it to `8.0`, `8.1` or `5.6` if you need to.
+Unfortunately you can't ask any other version than the ones listed because PHP installation is always requires system-wide installation.

 ```yml
 features: